-Abortion is a common reproductive health event in Burkina Faso, but more than half are unsafe, involving non-recommended methods from non-clinical sources.

-Nearly three in ten women who reported an abortion indicated experiencing a potential severe complication, and only half of these women accessed postabortion care at a facility for treatment.

-75% of women were unaware that abortion could be accessed safely in certain situations under the law in Burkina Faso.

-ABORTION IN BURKINA FASO: LEGALLY RESTRICTED BUT NOT UNCOMMON

-Induced abortion is legally permitted in Burkina Faso in cases of rape, incest, fetal defects, or when the woman's life or physical health are in danger.
-Approximately 25 abortions per 1,000 women were done in Burkina Faso in 2008, of which 43% resulted in complications, according to estimates extrapolated from postabortion care (PAC) data.
-While these estimates provide an overall assessment of the extent of abortion in Burkina Faso and the associated risk, we have limited information about who experiences abortion, and, in particular, those who use procedures associated with a heightened risk of injuries and death.
+Induced abortion is a common reproductive health event in Burkina Faso, but 9 out of 10 are unsafe according to WHO guidelines, involving methods other than surgery from a facility or medication abortion pills.
+Nearly three in ten women who reported an induced abortion indicated experiencing a potential severe complication, and only half of these women accessed postabortion care at a facility for treatment.
+75% of women were unaware that safe induced abortion could be accessed in certain situations under the law in Burkina Faso.
+ABORTION IN BURKINA FASO: LEGALLY RESTRICTED BUT NOT UNCOMMON Induced abortion is legally permitted in Burkina Faso in cases of rape, incest, fetal defects, or when the woman's life or physical health are in danger.
+Approximately 25 induced abortions per 1,000 women were done in Burkina Faso in 2008, of which 43% resulted in complications, according to estimates extrapolated from postabortion care (PAC) data.1 While these estimates provide an overall assessment of the extent of abortion in Burkina Faso and the associated risk, we have limited information about who experiences abortion, and, in particular, those who use unsafe abortion means associated with a heightened risk of complications and death.
 THE PMA BURKINA FASO ABORTION STUDY

 Between December 2020 and March 2021, Performance Monitoring for Action (PMA) conducted a population-based survey to produce updated national estimates of abortion indicators in Burkina Faso and to understand the associated health risks.
 Details regarding the methodology of this study are described at the end of this brief.

-ABORTION IS COMMON, BUT VARIES ACROSS A WOMAN'S LIFESPAN

-Overall, the annual abortion incidence in Burkina Faso in 20202 was estimated at 23 abortions per 1,000 women aged 15 to 49, equivalent to approximately 113,000 abortions annually.
-The abortion incidence rate was higher among younger, unmarried women and women without children.
-Likewise, the incidence rate was higher among more educated and urban women.

-PRIMARY REASONS FOR ABORTION IN BURKINA FASO
+ABORTION IS COMMON, BUT VARIES ACROSS A WOMAN'S LIFESPAN Overall, the annual induced abortion incidence in Burkina Faso in 20202 was estimated at 23 abortions per 1,000 women aged 15 to 49, equivalent to approximately 113,000 abortions annually.
+The abortion incidence rate was higher among younger women, unmarried women, and women without children.
+The incidence rate was also higher among women with more education and those residing in urban areas.
+ANNUAL INCIDENCE OF INDUCED ABORTION IN BURKINA FASO PER 1,000 WOMEN AGE 15-49, BY BACKGROUND CHARACTERISTICS, 2020 (N=6,388)2